South Asians in the United Kingdom: 19th century

-Between 1803 and 1813, there were more than 10,000 lascars from the Indian subcontinent visiting British port cities and towns.
-By 1842, 3,000 lascars visited the UK annually, and by 1855, 12,000 lascars were arriving annually in British ports.
-In 1873, 3,271 lascars arrived in Britain.
-Throughout the early 19th century lascars visited Britain at a rate of 1,000 every year, which increased to a rate of 10,000 to 12,000 every year throughout the late 19th century.
+Between 1600 and 1857, some 20–40,000 Indian men and women of all social classes had travelled to Britain, the majority of them being seamen working on ships.
+Lascars lodged in British ports in between voyages.
+Most Indians during this period would visit or reside in Britain temporarily, returning to India after months or several years, bringing back knowledge about Britain in the process.

+One of the most famous early Indian immigrants to Britain was Sake Dean Mahomet, a captain of the British East India Company and a native of Patna in the Indian state of Bihar.

 Due to the majority being lascars, the earliest Muslim communities were found in port towns, found living in barracks, Christian charity homes and hostels.
 The first and most frequent South Asian travelers to Britain were Christian Indians and those of European-Asian mixed-race descent.
 For Muslim Indians considerations about how their dietary and religious practices would alienate them from society at large were brought into question but these considerations were often outweighed by economic opportunities.
-Those that stayed often adopted British names, dress and diet.
+Those that stayed often adopted British customs, dress and diet.
 Naval cooks also came, many of them from the Sylhet Division of what is now Bangladesh.
-One of the most famous early Bengali Muslim immigrants to England was Sake Dean Mahomed, a captain of the British East India Company who in 1810 founded London's first Indian restaurant, the Hindoostane Coffee House.
+One of the most famous early Muslim immigrants to England was Sake Dean Mahomed, a captain of the British East India Company who in 1810 founded London's first Indian restaurant, the Hindoostane Coffee House.
 He is also reputed for introducing shampoo and therapeutic massage to the United Kingdom.
 In 1784 he migrated to Ireland where he fell in love with a woman called Jane Daly.
 He converted to Anglicanism in order to marry her, as it was illegal at the time for non-Protestants to marry Protestants.
 They later moved to Brighton.

 After reports of lascars suffering from poverty made their way to the ear of the general public, the East India Company responded by making lodgings available for them, but no checks were kept on the boarding houses and barracks they provided to the lascars.
 Many lascars found that their new living accommodations were often of a poor quality, and reports of Lascars being mistreated were submitted to the Society for the Protection of Asiatic Sailors, which was founded in 1814.